Embryo Adoption Frequently Asked Questions

 Why use donor embryos rather than an egg donor?

 The simple answer is that using donor embryos rather than eggs is less expensive.
 'Donated' eggs can cost upwards of $10,000.
 Human eggs are purchased, human embryos are donated.
 Another consideration is the fact that there are more than 1,000,000 human embryos in frozen storage in the United States today.
 Obviously all of these embryos are not available for adoption, yet each year more families are choosing to donate remaining embryos to other people either through their clinic or through an adoption agency.
 Choosing to purchase eggs from a donor to create more embryos may simply add to the number of embryos in frozen storage after you have completed building your family.
-At the American Embryo Adoption Agency we provide additional options of CCS, Mitochondrial DNA testing to enhance success rates and prevent the birth of abnormal children as well as the additional option of Gender Selection.
+At the American Embryo Adoption Agency we provide additional options to enhance success rates and prevent the birth of abnormal children as well as the additional option of Gender Selection.

 Do you have to be infertile to consider embryo adoption?